 You study abroad coordinator is willing to be your UWEC Mentor.
-You would just enter the

-For the question, "How would you like your mentor to be involved in your project?"
+You would just enter the following information in: Her username: kroschjm For the question, "How would you like your mentor to be involved in your project?"
 You can simply state that your mentor will read and comment on your reflection paper and may ask you follow-up questions as necessary.